kirixvelu/project-108/src/blog/article-107.md

 ---
-title: Poverty, Crime and the Insanity
+title: Poverty, Crime and the Insanity Loop
+description: The most vital services such as education and healthcare cannot be improved when actively de-funded; however, we expect to improve nonetheless
 date: 2022-07-12
 category: "crime"
 ---